UnnamedNetwork/UNWDS/README.md

  * [Latest API documentation](https://jenkins.pmmp.io/job/PocketMine-MP-doc/doxygen/) - Doxygen documentation generated from development
  * [DevTools](https://github.com/pmmp/DevTools/) - Development tools plugin for creating plugins
  * [Latest Actions server software artifacts](https://nightly.link/UnnamedNetwork/UNWDS/workflows/main/stable/UNWDS.zip) - Where you can get the latest 'stable' development server phar on current commit.
 This is not recommended.
- * [Commit build history](https://github.com/dtcu0ng/UNWDS_Output/tree/master/ci_build_output/stable/) - Like artifacts link above, but contain older builds.
+ * [Commit build history](https://github.com/dtcu0ng/UNWDS_Output/tree/master/ci_build_output/stable/) - Like artifacts link above, also contain older builds.

 ## About UNWDS source code update:
-+ UNWDS is just a PocketMine-MP distro with pre-packaged SpoonMask into it, so when the PocketMine-MP (stable) have new source changes (except Major updates, Submodules), that changes will go directly into UNWDS (stable) within 24-48 hours
++ UNWDS is just a PocketMine-MP distribution with pre-packaged SpoonMask into it, so when the PocketMine-MP (stable) have new source changes (except API major changes), that changes will go directly into UNWDS (stable) within 24-48 hours
-+ If the newer source commit run tests fail, we will stop the update and will working at that commit.
-After that, the commit auto-update function will continue.
++ If the newer source commit run tests fail (very rare), we will stop the update and will working at that commit.
+After we fixed that, the commit auto-update function will continue.
-+ Submodules and test configs update will be tested manually.
-If submodules is OK, we will push an update into that submodules.
-+ If a major API updates released, we don't gurantee anything with you.
-We need to change the SpoonMask and the base source code, optimize it,...
-So we don't gurantee for the time we release the final version, but the source code will be upload ASAP.

 ## About plugins:
-+ UNWDS is a modifiled PocketMine-MP to bypass SpoonDetector.
-I don't modified into the PocketMine-MP important cores (just modified for software's behaviour after adding some constants like the distro name or custom version.)
++ UNWDS is a modifiled PocketMine-MP distrobution to bypass the SpoonDetector.
+UNWDS is not heavily modified or touch into any PocketMine-MP API (just modified into server software's behaviour after adding some constants like the distro name or custom version number.)
-+ Read [this](https://github.com/dtcu0ng/UNWDS/releases/tag/2.0.1-RC2) release note to get more info (if you're running version <2.0.1-RC2).
-+ Read [this](https://github.com/dtcu0ng/UNWDS/releases/tag/2.0.4%2Bdev.19) release note to get more info with the Spoon included plugins.
++ Because PocketMine-MP consider the version number is the API version, so we need to make a fake version number.
+This fake number just displayed on the console, some messages player can get when use '/version' command, not affect the API system or something else.
++ This changes not affected with API or Plugins for PocketMine-MP.

 ## Contribution:
 + Feel free to open the issues, PR, etc...